inivekin/abosa/abosa.typ

 o one awash in what they weren't, they never knew those kinder days, the love they'd get is how they'd learnt.
-An don't be so immutable
-you meet change wi hostility,
-but don't be so predictable
-in unpredictability,
-fae knowing physics pursues mess totally unpreventable will never hae me feeling less personally responsible.
 Be wary o the shamed an numb
 who don't love all in sympathy, but earnestly meet eyes that come